 - a non-Canadian client in respect of an internal investigation arising from global price-fixing allegations

-David is the only Canadian named in the Global Competition Review 40 under 40 in 2020, and one of Lexpert’s 2019 Rising Stars: Leading Lawyers Under 40.
+David was the only Canadian named in Global Competition Review’s Quardrenial 40 under 40 survey in 2020, and one of Lexpert’s 2019 Rising Stars: Leading Lawyers Under 40.
 David is recognized as a leading competition lawyer by Chambers Canada and Chambers Global.
 He is also recognized as one of the most highly regarded North American partners by Who’s Who Legal: Competition – Future Leaders since 2017, which profiles the foremost practitioners in the competition community under 45.
 Clients describe David as “a sharp thinker with great analytical capabilities,” and praise his “straightforward practical advice.”
-In 2017, David was the only Canadian lawyer nominated by Global Competition Review for its Lawyer of the Year – Under 40 award.
+David has most recently been recognized in The Best Lawyers in Canada 2022 Edition for Competition / Antitrust Law.

 David is an active member of the Canadian competition law community.
 He has been a professor at Osgoode Hall Law School and served as chair of several committees of the Canadian Bar Association's National Competition Law Section.